Paying users zone. Data is hidden behind: .

-General Electric Co. pages available today for free:
+General Electric Co.
+(NYSE:GE)

 Present Value of Free Cash Flow to Equity (FCFE)

 In discounted cash flow (DCF) valuation techniques the value of the stock is estimated based upon present value of some measure of cash flow.
-Free cash flow to equity (FCFE) is generally described as cash flows available to the equity holder after payments to debt holders and after allowing for expenditures to maintain the company’s asset base.
+Free cash flow to equity (FCFE) is generally described as cash flows available to the equity holder after payments to debt holders and after allowing for expenditures to maintain the company asset base.

 Intrinsic Stock Value (Valuation Summary)